vxnuaj/LLaMA/README.md

 # Implementation of LLaMA-1

 Implementation of LLaMA in PyTorch.
-Supports Multi-Head Self-Attention (MHSA), Multi-Query Attention (MQA), Grouped Query Attention (GQA), and (dynamic, NTK-aware)-Rotary/Standard Positional Embeddings.
+Supports Multi-Head Self-Attention (MHSA), Multi-Query Attention (MQA), Grouped Query Attention (GQA), Multi Value Attention (MVA), TopK Sparse Value Attention (TKSVA), and (dynamic, NTK-aware)-Rotary/Standard Positional Embeddings.

 > All docstrings were written by Grok-3, for your convenience (and my time).